Search

 Sunday

-PEM’s Fashion & Design gallery invites visitors to consider that we are designing creatures who continually manipulate, respond to, and mold our changing world.
+PEM's Carl and Iris Barrel Apfel Gallery of Fashion & Design invites visitors to consider that we are designing creatures who continually respond to and mold our changing world.

 Whether designing for self-adornment or for use, this installation unifies two traditionally disparate collecting fields to better understand what underlies our motivations and capacity for designing ourselves and the world around us.